An Energy-Based Prior for Generative Saliency: Experimental Results

-\Rev{For clear reference, we compare the deterministic performance of both the base models and the conventional stochastic models with our EBM prior based generative models with respect to MAE, and show the results in Fig.~\ref{fig:deter_per_conv_gen_ebm_gen}.
-For easier testing datasets (ECSSD \cite{yan2013hierarchical} and HKU-IS \cite{li2015visual} datasets), we observe similar deterministic performance of those related models.
-For harder datasets (DUT \cite{imagesaliency} and SOD \cite{sod_dataset}), we observe larger ranges of MAE with the related models, which is consistent with the fact that observers tent to generate relatively consistent saliency understanding for easier samples, lending to lower prediction variance.
-However, a complex image has higher degree of inherent uncertainty, leading to different uncertainty modeling ability of each of the generative models.} To explain the uncertainty modeling abilities of the related generative models, we show the uncertainty maps of the conventional generative models and our EBM prior based generative models with the Swin transformer backbone in Fig.~\ref{fig:pred_visualization}, where the uncertainty maps are obtained by computing the variance of the multiple stochastic predictions.
-The more reliable uncertainty maps of the proposed strategy, highlighting the less confident regions, explain superiority of our general EBM prior based generative saliency detection models.
+\Rev{We compare deterministic models (\enquote{Base}), stochastic models using a Gaussian prior (\enquote{GAN}, \enquote{VAE}, and \enquote{ABP}), and stochastic models using an EBM prior (\enquote{EGAN}, \enquote{EVAE}, and \enquote{EABP}) in terms of MAE, and show the results in Figure~\ref{fig:deter_per_conv_gen_ebm_gen}.
+We observe similar performance of the models on easier testing datasets, such as ECSSD \cite{yan2013hierarchical} and HKU-IS \cite{li2015visual}.
+However, for harder datasets, such as DUT \cite{imagesaliency} and SOD \cite{sod_dataset}, we observe obvious differences in terms of MAE among the models.
+This is consistent with the fact that observers tend to generate relatively consistent salient objects for easier samples, resulting in lower prediction variance.
+However, complex images have a higher degree of inherent uncertainty, thus leading to various uncertainty results generated by different generative models.} To qualitatively demonstrate the uncertainty modeling abilities of the those generative models, we generate uncertainty maps of both conventional generative models and our EBM prior-based generative models with the Swin transformer backbone, which are shown in Figure~\ref{fig:pred_visualization}.
+The uncertainty maps are obtained by computing the variance of multiple stochastic prediction outputs, which visualize the pixel-wise confidence of the model for saliency prediction.